‘After 15 years, we have a good track record’: Esplanade’s Benson Puah

 LAYING THE GROUNDWORK

 With the Esplanade’s future still unfolding, there have also been questions about Puah’s future.
-Having helmed the arts centre for 19 years, he is arguably the longest-serving arts figure in the scene today.
+Having helmed the arts centre for 19 years, he is arguably the longest-serving leader of a Singapore cultural institution today.

 But while he has been coy about giving a definitive date when he plans to step down, he admitted it has been on his mind.